 They will also zoom out and give a wider perspective or describe the wider setting or background to the story.

-Writing might switch from description of the surrounding to dialogue.
+Writing might switch from description of the surroundings to dialogue.
 This switches your attention from setting to character.

 Paragraphs are used for a new setting or a change in time.